vsivsi/meteor-job-collection/README.md

             } else {
                job.done();
             }
-            cb(); // Be sure to invoke the callback when this job has been completed or failed.
+            cb(); // Be sure to invoke the callback when work on this job has finished });
-         });
       });
    });